kidist-amde/Space-Time-Cube-visualization/README.md

 # Studies on Human Behaviour -   Course Project
 ##  Analysis of human space-time behavior- 2D,3D and 4D visual narratives

-Geovisualization of Spatio-temporal data is a very promising keynote, especially for social sciences.
-It is possible to use a space-time cube to divulge activity, travel patterns of different genders, racial groups, non-employees, etc., and all the information can be related to urban planning, transportation,location-based services, and many other fields dealing with individual geo-data.In this work, I used the GPS data that describe the movements of 3 subjects and Time-diaray data, data collected from the 3 subjects through the ilog-mobile application.
+Geovisualization of Spatio-temporal data combined with self-reported data is a very promising keynote, especially for social sciences.
+Space-time analysis combined with mobile data may reveal numerous latent information about human behaviors and  It is possible to use a space-time cube to divulge activity, travel patterns of different genders, racial groups, non-employees, etc., and all this information can be used in urban planning, transportation,location-based services, and many other purposes.
+In this work, I used the GPS data that describe the movements of 3 subjects and Time-diary self-report data.
+The data was collected for 13-days from  3 subjects through the iLog-mobile application.

 * The specific objectives of this project are: